tomerpeceniski/igym/README.md

 - Seamlessly access your workout data from anywhere.
 - Customize workouts for each gym: Users can register different workout routines for each gym they attend, allowing for adaptations based on the specific equipment available.

+## Deployed version:
+You can access the deployed application [here](http://100.29.52.128/).
+You're welcome to check it out, sign up, and explore the features we’ve built!

 ---

 ## Technologies